Skip to main content

 Question mark in Angular expressions

-In a nutshell the safe navigation operator makes sure that we are not seeing null and undefined values in our application when we want to access properties of an object.
+The safe navigation operator guards against null and undefined values when you’re trying to access properties of an object.

-Consider a scenario where we have an object created in our component which gets populated by data coming from an HTTP service:
+Consider a scenario where an object in your component gets populated by data from an HTTP service:

 // sample code